-- Preheat oven to 400 degrees F. Coat a 2 quart baking dish with cooking spray.
+- Preheat oven to 400ºF.
+Coat a 2 quart baking dish with cooking spray.

 - Meanwhile, bring several inches of water to a boil in a large saucepan fitted with a steamer attachment.
 Add squash and steam, covered, until very tender 8 to 12 minutes.

 - Bring a large pot of water to a boil and cook macaroni 2 minutes less than package instructions.
 Drain and set aside.